What ADHD Overwhelm Feels Like? (Symptoms & Experience) - Softarra

 Real-Life Scenarios

-Email flood: You open your inbox and your mind tightens.
-Instead of answering everything, you choose one message and let the rest wait.
+Email flood: You open your inbox and freeze.
+You choose one message.

 What Actually Helps

-You may notice that overwhelm does not ease by asking more of yourself.
+You may notice that more effort does not fix overwhelm.

 Fewer decisions.